Unmanned surveillance and reconnaissance aerial vehicle: France

 Matra BAe Dynamics developed a UAV named "Dragon".
 The Dragon was roughly the same size as and similar to the SAGEM Crecerelle, with the same pusher-prop delta configuration, except that instead of having a single tailfin mounted on the fuselage, the Dragon had a tailfin on each wingtip.
 It was intended as a jamming platform.
 It seems to have dropped out of sight, possibly because the French Army acquired the Crecerelle for the jamming mission.

 Georgia

-Georgia's defence research center developed a series of small for infantry purpose unmanned areal vehicles, including multiple fixed-rotor variants.
+Georgia's defense research center developed a series of small for infantry purpose unmanned areal vehicles, including multiple fixed-rotor variants.
 After a financial dispute with Israel over the delivery of UAV systems, the center in cooperation with TAM started to develop new medium-sized drones which would compensate the need of modern systems equipped with latest technology.
 Even though these projects are still in development stage, one variant was exposed in April, 2012.